amiteshag320/AI-CHAMP-CV-/README.md

 * I have used `Counter` and `IDF` value for calculating the frequency and keywords .
 * A text file named `listfile ` consists of all the text of 50 documents used in `SECONDAPI` to evaluate the IDF values of words.
 * So the folders **listfile**, **template/api2.html**,`SECONDAPI.py` are important for successfull running of my second API.
+* Also added one file anmed `app.py` which have both the APIs in it and can be accessed with routenames `/ap1/` and `/api2/` .
 * **NOTE** : The IDF valus of keywords are according to the text present in 50 pdf files present in folder ` ALL 50 pdf's `.